kefazhang/SValidation/README.md

 # SValidation
-A Generative Model-Based Framework for Structural Variant Validation via Genomic Image Representations
+SValidation: A Generative Model-Based Framework for Structural Variant Validation via Genomic Image Representations

+SValidation is a deep learning-based framework designed to validate structural variants (SVs) detected from long-read sequencing data.
+It leverages genomic image representations—dot plot visualizations of read-to-reference alignments—and applies a Conditional Generative Adversarial Network (CGAN) to denoise repetitive background patterns.
+By enhancing true structural features and suppressing false positives, especially in highly repetitive genomic regions, SValidation enables more accurate SV boundary localization and classification.